 The pump terminal strip is the four-point terminal in the top left corner of the circuit board.
 Use the pump terminal strip to connect the pump and pressure switch to the main circuit board.

 NOTE: The pump and pressure switch are factory-wired to the circuit board.
-See "Wiring the Sample-Draw Detector to a Controller" on page 10 for all wiring procedures related to the sample-draw detector.
+See "Installation" on page 9 for all wiring procedures related to the sample draw detector.

 Relay